Sand in Taufers: Geography

 Located about 70 km northeast of Bolzano, the town centre is situated in the Tauferer Ahrntal (Taufers) valley of the Ahr river, stretching from Bruneck in Pustertal up northwards to the Venediger Group mountains of the Hohe Tauern range and the border with Austria.
 The municipal area comprises the frazioni of Ahornach, Kematen, Mühlen in Taufers, and Rein in Taufers.
 As of 31 December 2015, Sand in Taufers had a population of 5,371 and an area of 164.3 km2.

 The market town borders the Tauferer Ahrntal municipalities of Gais in the south as well as Ahrntal and Prettau further north.
 In the east, the municipal area comprises the Reinbach gorge and the slopes of the Rieserferner Group.
 Large parts are covered by the Rieserferner-Ahrn Nature Park, a protected nature reserve which extends to neighbouring Percha, Rasen-Antholz and Sankt Jakob in Defereggen in Austrian East Tyrol.
 West of the village of Mühlen, the Mühlwald valley stretches westwards up along the Speikboden massif to the Neves reservoir and the crest of the Zillertal Alps.

 The local Taufers Railway connection from Bruneck station to Sand in Taufers, built in 1908, was discontinued in 1957.
 Today, the region largely depends on tourism.

+Climate

 Taufers Castle

 The settlement of Tvfres was first mentioned in the mid 11th century in the registers of the Prince-bishops of Brixen.
 The Tyrolean lordship was ruled from Taufers Castle, a huge medieval fortress which towers on a rock above the village and was built from the early 13th century onwards.
 Restored in the 20th century, the preserved castle complex is a popular film location, providing the setting of the 1998 drama film The Red Violin, the 2003 comedy Just Married and the 2016 comedy Burg Schreckenstein.
 It also served as a picturesque backdrop for Roman Polanski's 1967 horror classic The Fearless Vampire Killers.

 Demography

 Linguistic distribution

-According to the 2011 census, 97.34% of the population speak German, 2.30% Italian and 0.36% Ladin as first language.
+According to the 2024 census, 96.02% of the population speak German, 3.63% Italian and 0.35% Ladin as first language.